Macedonia DescriptionThe historic country of Macedonia was once the Kingdom of Macedon, ruled by Alexander the Great (355-325 BC).

 The Ottoman's reign over the area was exceptionally brutal, and beginning in the late 19th century several campaigns set out to secure the independence of Macedonia.

-Unfortunately by 1913, as both Balkan Wars had come to end, the Ottoman Empire had dissolved and much of Macedonia's territories were divided amongst Greece
+Unfortunately by 1913, as both Balkan Wars had come to end, the Ottoman Empire had dissolved and much of Macedonia's territories were divided amongst Greece, Bulgaria and Serbia.

 For the Macedonian's, independence was still a forefront thought, and the country struggled to gain their freedom over the next several years.